hashicorp/terraform/website/source/docs/enterprise/packer/builds/starting.html.md

   - ingress when a tag is created
   - ingress when the default branch is updated
-    - note: the default branch is either configured on your configuration's integrations tab in Atlas, or if that is blank it is the GitHub repository's default branch
+    - note: the default branch is either configured on your configuration's integrations tab in Terraform Enterprise, or if that is blank it is the GitHub repository's default branch
 - create (off by default)
   - ingress when a tag is created